 Denial-of-Service attacks are often aimed at systems for the intent of extortion and deliberate harm.
-The attacker may extort an organization by causing their system to slow down or crash, and in order to gain back system control and functionality, the organization would have to send the attacker a form of payment to halt the attack and restore their system’s operations.
-The amount of DoS and Ransomware continues to increase.
+The attacker may extort an organization by causing their system to slow down or crash.
+In order to gain back system control and functionality, the organization would have to send the attacker a form of payment to halt the attack and restore their system’s operations.

-DoS attacks can be prevented by having the necessary security measurements for a network system or application.
-A managed security service provider, such as HIPAA Vault, would help accommodate any organization’s request for larger system bandwidth or security measurements to ensure system processes remain operational and ensure Denial-of-Service attacks are prevented or mitigated.
+DoS attacks can be prevented by having the necessary security provisions for a network system or application.
+A managed security service provider like HIPAA Vault can help accommodate any organization’s request for larger system bandwidth or security measurements to ensure system processes remain operational and Denial-of-Service attacks are prevented or mitigated.